Talk2Levi/DJL/README.md

 - A unified language that allows different musical pieces of equipment to communicate with one another
 - It is not an audio signal, it is a trigger for communicating to another device, it transmits information such as tonation, the velocity of the performance, volume, etc.

+### Musical Scores
+- a written form of a musical composition.
+- parts for different instruments appear on separate staves on large pages.

 ## Network To Try
 ### [MusicVAE](https://github.com/tensorflow/magenta/tree/master/magenta/models/music_vae)
 A hierarchical recurrent variational autoencoder for music.